 Euan K. Cameron is Henry Luce III Professor of Reformation Church History at Union Theological Seminary, Columbia University, New York.
-The title of Professor Cameron’s talk is “Making Meaning of Time and Thought in the Pre-Modern Era.”
+The title of Professor Cameron’s talk is “Making Meaning of Time and History in the pre-modern Era.”

 Unless we are philosophers or physicists, we tend to take time for granted.
 Especially, we take our scale of time – of days, months and years – as a given.
 We assume that, by and large, the major events of history happened at a known and settled date.
 We have, in fact, inherited what one might call a ‘scientific’ approach to time.

 Yet for most of European Christian history the computing of time was not scientific, but religious.
 Our pre-modern forbears believed that time was created by God, in the same process which produced the visible universe.
 Consequently, those who computed time believed that they were investigating the purposes of God revealed across history.